Do Insurance Companies and Medicaid Cover Gender-Affirming Care?

 The U.S. Department of Health and Human Services Office for Civil Rights issues these rules.

 Then, in June 2020, the OCR under the Trump administration issued a narrower rule.
 Specifically, it removed gender identity and sex stereotyping from the sex discrimination category.
 It also eliminated rules protecting transgender patients.
-Since then, healthcare providers can deny coverage or care based on someone's gender identity.
-Insurers that use federal funding can as well.
-That is, unless state law says otherwise.
+Healthcare providers could deny coverage or care based on someone's gender identity.
+Insurers that use federal funding could as well.
+That is, unless state law said otherwise.

-In 2022, the Biden administration announced a new proposed rule.
-This rule would reinstate protections for gender identity and sexual orientation.
-This rule has not been finalized.
-For now, states can decide whether to include coverage and protections for gender-affirming care.
+In 2022, the Centers for Medicare and Medicaid Services announced a new proposed rule that would reinstate protections for gender identity and sexual orientation.

 State Approaches to Gender-Affirming Care, Insurance, and Medicaid